samvv/swiftly/packages/app/README.md

 ## Features

+ - No hassle with SSR limitations
  - NextJS inspired directory structure for routing pages
- - Fast and easy authorization support using `useIsAuthorized`
+ - Fast and easy authorization support with `useIsAuthorized`
  - Inspection of generated routes for generating UI elements

 ## Quick Start